hangukquant/credit_semaphore/README.md

     except asyncio.TimeoutError as err:
         print(err)
-        print("third batch is terminated")
+        print("batch is terminated")

 if __name__ == "__main__":
     asyncio.run(main())
 ```

-Notes & Best Practices
+Technical Notes & Best Practices
 -----
 - Wrap unstable networks and expensive tasks in a timeout transaction.
 This is to prevent the coroutine from `await'-ing forever.

 - Since the transaction does not know when the coroutine actually performs the credit-costing request, the coroutine passed in to the `transact` function or decorated with the `@consume_credits` should be closest to the costful logic as possible.
 It should not perform heavy compute or multiple requests so that the credits can refunded as quickly as possible for efficiency.

-Functions that call credit consuming functions should not be decorated with `@consume_credits` to avoid double counting.
+- Functions that call credit consuming functions should not be decorated with `@consume_credits` to avoid double counting.

 - For a timeout transaction that does not get a chance to run due to it sitting behind other transactions that are opportunistically processed, a `RuntimeWarning: Enable tracemalloc to get the object allocation traceback` may be seen together with the `asyncio.TimeoutError`.
 This is because the transact contains the coroutine, and the transact is wrapped in an asyncio `task`.
-If it is unable to enter the semaphore, and hence the coroutine is never awaited and complains when garbage collected.
+If it is unable to enter the semaphore by timeout, the coroutine is never awaited and complains when garbage collected.
 This is a non-issue.
-If the timeout occurs after the coroutine has acquired the semaphore, this warning will not be seen.
+If the timeout occurs after the coroutine has acquired the semaphore, this warning will not be seen but the `asyncio.TimeoutError` will still be thrown.

 - The `transact` function only takes in coroutines, and not other `awaitable` objects.
-This is because our semaphore is not 'task-save', since `task` runs on iteration of the event loop while the desired behavior is only for the coroutine to be put on the event loop after acquiring the semaphore.
+This is because our semaphore is not `task`-safe, since `task` runs on iteration of the event loop while the desired behavior is only for the coroutine to be put on the event loop after acquiring the semaphore.

 ## Happy Throttling!